lineality/definition_behavior_studies/README.md

 We can align on - Features: User-Features & Subfeatures (or hidden features) We can align on - MVP Targets (Minimum Viable Product Targets); Tools & 'Tool Stack / Tech Stack' We can align on - Feedback: Tests, Ecological Effects, Communication & Iteration

+We can learn to recognize and solve the most-common types of problems, especially where problems are are invisible by default but assumed to be automatically-visible, and where problems require active solutions but are assumed to be automatically self-fixing: (such as)
+- cyclic invisible recurring problems
+- returning to square one
+- schedule problems
+- mis-alignment problems
+- decision problems
+- definition problems (including CS data-types, broader STEM categories of types of systems, project-area definitions, goal definitions, etc.)
+- collapse of systems and definitions

 Intertwined Parts of Learning
 We can manage intertwined parts of learning individually and in coordination.